 Matures in 90 days.
 (Open-pollinated seeds)

-The humble rutabaga is often called a turnip, but rutabagas are much more useful in the kitchen, are more nutritious, and store well.
+The humble rutabaga is often called a turnip, but rutabagas are much more useful in the kitchen, are more nutritious, and they store well.
 Amazing yields of flavourful roots are possible in a small space.
 Introduce rutabagas on dip trays (like carrot sticks), soups and stews, and raw in lunch boxes.
-Follow along with this handy How to Grow Rutabagas from seed Guide and grow great storage vegetables for your root cellar this season.
+Continue reading below for some of our top tips on how to grow rutabagas from seed.

-We Recommend: Laurentian (RU692) has been a WCS favourite for many years.
+We Recommend: Laurentian (RU692) has been a West Coast Seeds favourite for decades.
 It’s hard to imagine improving on this reliable workhorse.

 Season & Zone